Zainab-ik/Zainab-ik/README.md

 # Hello there; welcome 👋🏾

-I'm a Data Scientist, Cloud engineer (in view😁), Technical writer and a Researcher.
+I'm a Data Scientist, Technical writer and a Researcher.
 I'm passionate about sharing knowledge, writing, analysis, and biodrug disovvery.
 I'm curious about AI uses in drug development.
 I create technical content on my [Blog](https://hashnode.com/@Zainabik), build useful [projects](https://github.com/Zainab-ik).
 Thanks for viewing...

 **Here's a quick summary about me**: